1958 Strasbourg

 (“For the first time since 1937, the French section of the I.S.C.M. is hosting the annual festival of contemporary music which is now taking place in Strasbourg.
 To this end, it was supported by the French state and the city council.
 The organization is excellent and the many practical services with which the municipality of Strasbourg shows its hospitality in deeds is beyond praise. …

 “Already the first two festival concerts, devoted respectively to chamber music and to orchestral works, confronted those who are actively or indirectly involved in the great revolution that is taking place in all kinds of creative music, with all the expectations of the future, but also with all the problems inherent in any revolution.
 This revolution refers to the enormous flight that the serial technique has taken in an integral chromatic twelve-tone arrangement of the sound material.
-According to the first two concerts and the works announced on the following programmes, this 32nd Festival of the I.S.C.M., its significance is mainly due to the many possibilities it offers to compare individually distinct dodecaphonic composition techniques with each other, and also to compare these with compositional structures that were not created according to dodecaphonic principles.
-For it is a fascinating and gratifying fact that the creative mind, even when it likes to entrench itself in the bunkers of dogmatics as dodecaphony seems to demand it of its adepts, is little disturbed by the Prussian command tone of the chief priests of the German-speaking world.
-Orthodox Dodecaphonic Church, Herbert Eimert and Karlheinz Stockhausen, and convincingly demonstrates that serial technique allows for many personal variations.”)
+According to the first two concerts and the works announced on the following programs, this 32nd Festival of the I.S.C.M., its significance is mainly due to the many possibilities it offers to compare individually distinct dodecaphonic composition techniques with each other, and also to compare these with compositional structures that were not created according to dodecaphonic principles.
+It is indeed a fascinating and gratifying circumstance that the creative spirit, even when it so readily entrenches itself in the bunkers of dogmatism as dodecaphony seems to demand of its adepts, is nevertheless little disturbed by the Prussian command tone of the high priests of the German Orthodox dodecaphonic church, Herbert Eimert and Karlheinz Stockhausen, and convincingly demonstrates that the serial technique allows for many personal variations.”)

 — Rudolf Escher, “Oprechtheid en gestroomlijnde krachtpatserij op 32e festival Straatsburg, juni”